Clarifai/docs/docs/portal-guide/model/deep-training/visual-detection-templates.md

 ### Min Samples Per Epoch

-This hyperparameter specifies the minimum number of samples processed in one epoch during training, particularly useful for very small datasets.
+This hyperparameter specifies the minimum number of samples processed in one epoch during training, which is particularly useful for very small datasets.
 It ensures that a sufficient number of samples are processed in each epoch to provide meaningful training updates.

 It's essential to manage this hyperparameter carefully to prevent overfitting and maintain stable training.
 For very small datasets, a common approach is to repeat the dataset multiple times within an epoch, effectively increasing the number of training iterations and improving model learning without overfitting.